2205845/CS220AU-DP/index.md

-# How can AI create false information that could lead to warefare and existential risk
+# Existenial risks associated with AI
 Use [Markdown language](https://guides.github.com/features/mastering-markdown/) to add information to your website.

 ## Introduction